ethereum/ethereum-org-website/src/content/security/index.md

 #### Social media hacks {#social-media-hacks}

-A high-profile version of this occurred in July 2020, when the Twitter accounts of prominent celebrities and organisations got hacked.
+A high-profile version of this occurred in July 2020, when the Twitter accounts of prominent celebrities and organizations got hacked.
 The hacker simultaneously posted a Bitcoin giveaway on the hacked accounts.
 Although the deceptive tweets were quickly noticed and deleted, the hackers still managed to get away with 11 bitcoin (or $500,000 as of September 2021)

 ![A scam on Twitter](./appleTwitterScam.png)